-Common Causes of Auto Collisions in St Louis County
+Common Causes of Car Accidents in St. Louis County

-There are a variety of causes of car crashes in St. Louis County.
-The most common reason for a car crash is due to the inattentiveness of the other driver.
-This can include running stop signs, ignoring stoplights or simply crossing the centerline with the increased usage of cell phones.
+There are a variety of causes of car accidents in St. Louis County.
+The most common reason for a car crash is the inattentiveness of the other driver.
+Examples of distracted behavior can include running stop signs, ignoring stoplights or simply crossing the centerline with the increased usage of cell phones.
 Other types of causes of car crashes can include inclement weather, which can lead to slippery roadways and difficulty stopping.

 Collisions Caused by Drunk Drivers

 If a car accident in St. Louis County involves a drunk driver, this can change the complexity of the case completely.
 This is because the defendant is typically charged with a crime which prevents an attorney’s access to that driver tremendously.